If William Shakespeare didn’t write Shakespeare, then who did?

 However, Neville’s case is highly esoteric and circumstantial and relies on an idiosyncratic chronology of the plays.
 Moreover, ‘secret’ information that Neville was supposed to have access to about his ancestors was freely available from historical works such as Holinshed’s Chronicle.

 While the adherents of each candidate have put their cases in exhaustive detail, none of their evidence ever rises above circumstantial or coincidental, so that none of the candidates can be proven to be the author of the canon beyond reasonable doubt.
-While strong arguments can be made that certain candidates wrote certain plays or poems, it is hard to argue that any of them wrote them all.
+Nor can a comprehensive case be made for them all.
 Some died too soon or were born too late.
+Evidential material is claimed as proof by more than one candidate.
 Aspects of one candidate’s life or the other can be seen in some of the plays and poems but not in others.
-Evidential material is claimed as proof for more than one candidate.
-Some of the candidates had some of the specialised knowledge discerned in the canon, but not all of it.
 Some may display a personal connection to a wider range of the canon, but have otherwise shown no propensity for poetry or creative writing.
 Some might be published writers, but their style is entirely different to that of the canon.
+Some had some of the specialised knowledge discerned in the canon, but not all of it.
+And while strong arguments can be made that certain candidates wrote certain plays or poems, it is hard to argue that any of them wrote them all.

-However, there may well be a way to reconcile all these claims, which is what I’ll be looking at in a follow up to this article.
+Whether or not this is a viable hypothesis is something I’ll be looking at in a follow up to this article.

 © Pauline Montagna 2021